 Flint is one of more than 200 communities throughout the United States to offer ACT-SO, an achievement program designed to recruit, stimulate, and encourage academic and cultural achievement among African-American high school students.
 Past ACT-SO winners include such notables as Alicia Keys, Jennifer Hudson and Jada Pinkett-Smith.
 The Charles Stewart Mott Foundation has granted $300,000 in multi-year support for ACT-SO’s national and Flint-based programming.

 “In Flint, ACT-SO starts in middle school with the Explorer Program, where the students choose a category that interests them,” said Greene-Moton.
 “With the help of adult mentors, students start working towards their presentations, so they’re ready to compete by 9th grade.”

 But even more than the chance to perform, it’s the friendships and mutual support among ACT-SO participants that add the greatest value to the program, continued Greene-Moton.
 With the help of the Mott grant, she is working to strengthen ACT-SO in Flint and include culinary arts as both a category for competition and preparation for a potential career.

 As finalists, Shannon’s and Edward’s travel and lodging expenses were covered by the Flint Branch of the NAACP.
-Although she planned to perform Kryptonite, Shannon was forced to make some last-minute adjustments to shorten her work to 3 minutes.
+Although she planned to perform Kryptonite, Shannon was forced to make some last-minute adjustments to shorten her work to three minutes.